catalinred/catalinred.github.com/_posts/2020-03-20-html-replaced-void-elements.markdown

 *Void elements only have a start tag e.g. `<input type="url">`.*

 It often happens to see void elements in the wild with a *closing* forward slash like `<br/>` or even with an extra space e.g. `<br />`, which is specific to the XHTML syntax.
-For a better compatibility with with XHTML, the slash is allowed on void elements by the HTML specification, therefore the document passes the [markup validation](https://validator.w3.org/).
+For better compatibility with XHTML, the slash is allowed on void elements by the HTML specification, therefore the document passes the [markup validation](https://validator.w3.org/).

-As a side note, depending on the [type of the HTML element](https://html.spec.whatwg.org/multipage/syntax.html#elements-2), here's what the forward slash does on `<foo/>`:
+As a side note, depending on the [type of the HTML element](https://html.spec.whatwg.org/multipage/syntax.html#elements-2) here's what the forward slash does on `<foo/>`:

 - If `foo` is a void element, then the `/` gets ignored.
 - If [foreign element](https://html.spec.whatwg.org/multipage/syntax.html#foreign-elements), meaning an element from the MathML namespace and the SVG namespace, e.g. `<defs/>` within an inline SVG, then the self-closing syntax is valid.